Braunson/dreamhost-composer-install/README.md

     $ mv phprc 5.4/phprc
     ````

-  (or, if you're using PHP 5.3, that would be `mkdir 5.3`)
+  (or, if you're using PHP 5.3, that would be `$ mkdir 5.3` and `$ mv phprc 5.3/phprc`)

   Now, try running the curl command again.
 You should no longer see any errors.

 4. If you don't see any errors, it should have been installed correctly.
 Now try running it:
- > $ php composer.phar
+  `$ php composer.phar`
 5. By running the command above, you should see a list of green and grey items.
 Success!
 You've installed composer.
 6. I'll assume from here on our you can read the composer documentation and usage :)